alexmps2003/distribution-chain-app/PROJECT_CONTEXT.md

   explicitly approved.
 - API style: REST endpoints under `/api/...`.
 - Financial writes should use transactions.

+Authentication architecture:

+- Product name: Distribio.
+- Supabase Auth handles identity, passwords, sessions, and future auth-provider features.
+- NestJS verifies Supabase JWT bearer tokens.
+- Application roles and active/inactive status are stored in the backend `User` table.
+- Current roles are `ADMIN`, `SALES_REP`, and `COLLECTOR`.
+- Role-based authorization is enforced in NestJS controllers using `AuthGuard`, `RolesGuard`, and the `Roles` decorator.
+- Business rules still belong in backend services, not only in role guards.

 Target architecture after frontend integration: